-The engineer is in control of the speed and direction of the train and he blows the whistle.
+The engineer is in control of the speed and direction of the train, and he blows the whistle.
 The engineer needs to be familiar with the route, knowing how fast or slow the train needs to be going at certain points along the route to successfully bring the train to its destination.
-Along with other crew members, the engineer watches both the train, and the track ahead, for any signs of danger such as a fallen tree.
+Along with other crew members, the engineer watches both the train and the track ahead for any signs of danger, such as a fallen tree.
 The engineer remains in the cab of the engine during the train ride.

 The brakeman also remains onboard the train during the train ride.
-During the ride, he assists passengers and other crew members, and also monitors the engine and train cars.
-While in station, the brakeman sets and releases the hand brake on the train cars, and assists with the boarding process and concessions.
+During the ride, he assists passengers and other crew members and also monitors the engine and train cars.
+While in station, the brakeman sets and releases the hand brake on the train cars and assists with the boarding process and concessions.

-The hosts are onboard the train and assist passengers, answer questions, sell concessions, and also give a narration during the train ride.
+The hosts are onboard the train and assist passengers, answer questions, sell concessions and also give a narration during the train ride.
 Hosts also assist with boarding and de-boarding the train.

-Depot Gift Shop Staff – Gift shop staff sell souvenirs and gifts to passengers and assist passengers with questions about the operation and make guest's reservations.
+Gift Shop staff sell souvenirs and gifts to passengers and assist passengers with questions about the operation and make guest reservations.

-Maintenance Staff – Maintenance staff assists with boarding the train while it is in station, answer passenger questions, and make sure the grounds and facilities are clean and well maintained.
+Maintenance staff assists with boarding the train while it is in station, answer passenger questions and make sure the grounds and facilities are clean and well maintained.